101 Best Pizzas in America

 View List: 101 Best Pizzas in America (Slideshow)

 Pizza is arguably our most varied and beloved culinary genre, one whose followers are some of the most opinionated, and yet it remains one of the most accessible foods there is.
 Even the country’s most expensive, remote, and esteemed pizza temple is within reach of the average person’s budget.
 Every red-blooded American, rich and poor, grew up with his or her preferred regional style of this national fascination, knowing it as the best.
 Today, there’s better pizza and more knowledge about it and interest in it everywhere.
 That accessibility and loyalty makes for some tremendously spirited debate.

 Consider New Yorkers' obsession with and (often unwarranted) arrogance about New York pizza.
-While you could argue the state of the average New York serving of pizza has never been worse (thanks to $1 slice), New York City in fact has so much great pizza that there are even inter- and intra-borough arguments about it.
+While you could argue the state of the average New York serving of pizza has never been worse (thanks to $1 slice), New York City in fact has so much great pizza that there are even inter- and intra-borough arguments about who serves the city's best pizza.
 Then there’s the Neapolitan versus casserole… er, deep-dish debate (declaratively over, courtesy Jon Stewart); lesser-known regional styles represented by cities like Detroit and St. Louis; the West Coast powerhouses; Pacific Northwest and Southern upstarts; and the neo-Neapolitan movement that has exploded across the country.
 Wood-fired, coal-oven, grandma and grandpa slices, red pie, white pie, bar pie, pan pie, Sicilian — oh my!